cdl-geneseo/handbook/README.md

 Create new handbook pages in the `drafts` folder.
 When they're ready, move them to the top level of the `docs` folder for publication.
 See the [sample draft page](drafts/sampledraft.md) in `drafts`.

-New pages should be written in markdown and have YAML frontmatter at the top like so:
+New pages should be written in markdown and have YAML front matter at the top like so:

 ```
 ---